 This sangria is perfect for warm fall days where an iced drink is still the beverage of choice, yet allows you to enjoy the fruit and spices of autumn.
 Basically it’s apple pie in a cocktail.
 You’re welcome.

-makes approximately 7 cups sangria
+makes approximately 7 servings sangria (12oz per serving, including chopped fruit)

 3 cups apple cider